 Assigning 100% of their capacity ensures maximum utilization of resources.

 Resources can be either fully or partially available.
-Therefore, resource managers must take resource availability into account while allocating them to the projects.
+Therefore, resource managers must the availability of allocated resources for optimal utilization.

 2. What are the challenges of resource allocation?

-Resource allocation is often easier said than done.
+The allocation of resources is often easier said than done.
 Without the right tools or techniques in place, identifying the right resource can be a daunting task.
 Let’s have a look at some of the resource allocation challenges:

 Despite taking necessary control measures, the project scope can still change anytime during the project lifecycle.
 In addition, changes in Project requirements in an agile world can lead to fluctuating resource demands.
 So, without an up-to-date resource schedule, frequent allocations to meet the changing needs become incredibly challenging.

-Spreadsheets and homegrown tools are inadequate for resource allocation.
+Spreadsheets and homegrown tools are inadequate for allocation of resources.
 They fail to provide real-time updates in project/resource schedules, causing discrepancies and redundancies.
 It can lead to double booking chaos that dampens the project’s success.

 While focusing on achieving sales targets, sometimes the sales team doesn’t involve the delivery team before signing the deal.
 As a result, the delivery team ends up scrambling for resource allocations at the eleventh hour to meet the delivery deadline.

-Not having a centralized resource planner means there is no visibility of resources and allocations across matrix boundaries.
+Not having a centralized resource planner means there is no visibility of allocations of resources across matrix boundaries.
 Hence, resource managers find it extremely challenging to allocate the best-suited and cost-effective workforce to the project.